Edwards extends Phase 2 for 28 days

 Edwards made the announcement on the heels of Monday case totals that exceeded 50,000 and a death toll that eclipsed the 3,000 mark.
 The total of 50,239 cases put Louisiana in the top 15 in the nation.

-The extension also came the same day the number of hospitalized patients reached 630 – the most since June 2 and an increase of 90 over the past 10 days.
+The extension also came the same day the number of hospitalized patients reached 630 – the most since June 2 and an increase of 90 over the last 10 days.

 “That’s the number that concerns me most,” Edwards said.
 “It’s not a precipice that affects the capacity we need to deliver hospital care, but it’s a trend in the wrong direction that we need to stop so we don’t get close to lacking capacity to provide care in hospitals.”

-Iberville Parish President J. Mitchell Ourso said Monday that the latest increases prove it’s too early for the parish or state to let its guard down.

-“I’m astonished like everyone else that numbers increased statewide,” he said.
-“I don’t think it’s over yet.”

-Unlike previous increases, the current spike came from community gatherings rather than congregate setting such as nursing homes.
+Unlike previous increases, the current spike came from community gathering rather than congregate setting such as nursing homes.

 Louisiana is among 23 states in which cases have increased since Memorial Day.
 Most of those cases have come in the southern region, extending from Texas eastward into the Carolinas.